Compassionate Private Therapy Wiltshire | Expert F2F & Online

 • Volunteer Counsellor roles include working with young people’s mental health in SBC OnTrak and with Adult Clients at Cotswold Counselling.

-People seek counselling for many reasons.
+People seek counselling for many reasons

 face in grass image

-Counselling can often involve talking about difficult or painful feelings.
-You may have experienced a negative childhood, a relationship enduring neglect, violence or sexual assault or abuse and many years later suddenly find yourself experiencing symptoms PTSD or having flashbacks.
-You may feel too embarrassed or ashamed to talk out loud about it, the step to reach out for counselling, can feel the most difficult but you can do it.
+You may feel too embarrassed or ashamed to talk out loud about it, but the step to reach out for counselling can feel the most difficult, but you can do it.
 Healing the invisible hurt and scars we can unknowingly carry around with us.